 Tuition, fees, housing & meal plan charges are always due the first day of the quarter.
-Late fees and interest apply to accounts at midnight on the 15th of the month.
-Note for spring quarter 2020: Due to the delay in class start date and the assessment and adjustment to fees, we have waived late fee assessment for the month of April.
-The next late fee assessment will be May 15th.
+Late fees and interest apply to accounts with a balance at the close of business the 15th of every month.

-Click on this link (https://youtu.be/3iiO1lO1620) to watch a short, informational video on paying on your student account
+Click on this link (https://wp.wwu.edu/sbo/how-to/) to watch a short, informational video on paying on your Western Account Online.

-All student account payments should be made online through Web4U.
+All Western Account Online payments should be made online through the Payment Portal.
 Online payments are secure, instant, and can be made even when the university is closed.
-We also have a limited ability to accept checks by mail and in person during lobby hours.

 Western Washington University